mmbehiclayton/mmbehiclayton/README.md

 CI/CD: GitHub Actions

-🔭 I’m currently as a Software Engineer at Essay Scribers.
+🔭 I’m currently as a freelance Software Engineer.
 <!---
 mmbehiclayton/mmbehiclayton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.